erlang/otp/system/doc/reference_manual/data_types.md

 0
 ```

-A collection of list processing functions can be found in the `m:lists` manual
+A collection of list processing functions are found in module
-page in STDLIB.
+`m:lists` in STDLIB.

 ## String